Immigrant unemployment rate soars during coronavirus pandemic: Study

 Steven A. Camarota, a demographer who conducted the research, said the numbers undercut the Trump administration’s case for bringing in more foreign workers right now.

-“The continued admission of new permanent residents and guest workers based on the idea that there is a labor shortage totally lacks validity, Mr. Camarota said.
+“The continued admission of new permanent residents and guest workers based on the idea that there is a labor shortage totally lacks validity,” Mr. Camarota said.

 Immigrants — both legal and illegal — had actually had lower unemployment, at 3.6%, than the native-born, at 3.8%, in February.
 By April, though, the rate among immigrants surged to 16.4%, outstripping the 14% rate for native-born Americans.